ga-curriculum/lab-hands-on-implementation-of-ml-workflow/README.md

 **Lab Objective:**

-Build, train, and evaluate a machine learning pipeline for predicting customer churn and provide actionable insights for the client.
+In this lab, student will build, train, and evaluate a machine learning pipeline for predicting customer churn and provide actionable insights for the client.

 **Scenario:**